docker/docs/scout/advanced-image-analysis.md

 Advanced image analysis is a Docker Scout feature for Docker Hub.

-When you activate Advanced image analysis for a repository, new tags are automatically analyzed when you push to that repository.
-Advanced image analysis is more than point-in-time scanning - your analysis gets reevaluated continuously, meaning you don't need to re-scan the image to see an updated vulnerability report.
-Information about packages and CVEs displays on the image tag page on Docker Hub, as well as in the image details view in Docker Desktop.
+When you activate advanced image analysis for a repository, Scout analyzes new tags automatically when you push to that repository.
+Advanced image analysis is more than point-in-time scanning, the analysis gets reevaluated continuously, meaning you don't need to re-scan the image to see an updated vulnerability report.

+The **General** tab of an image page on Docker Hub shows a summary of common vulnerabilities and exposures (CVEs) for the image in the **Tags** section.
+The **Tags** tab shows all analysis results.

+The **Images** section of Docker Desktop shows an overview of CVEs for an image and the details view shows all ulnerabilities.

 Advanced image analysis supports the following package ecosystems: